 About GAIDA Festival

-GAIDA festival is open to music and innovative art of all different traditions and all geographical sources.
-The festival reflects and presents a broad sweep of the latest creative processes and newest musical tendencies in Europe and the world.
-GAIDA introduces Vilnius audiences to the finest achievements of world contemporary music, the most famous musicians are invited to the festival and the most impressive works are performed.
-GAIDA presents creations from many different genres, from symphonic orchestra concerts to electronic music, innovative multimedia projects, music theatre, sound installations and club events.
+The GAIDA Festival is open to music and innovative art of all different traditions and all geographical sources.
+The Festival reflects and presents a broad sweep of the latest creative processes and newest musical tendencies in Europe and the world.
+GAIDA introduces Vilnius audiences to the finest achievements of today’s contemporary music – symphonic, instrumental, electronic & digital art; the most famous musicians are invited to the festival; the most impressive works of nowadays are performed.
+GAIDA presents creations from many different genres, from orchestras’ and ensembles’ concerts to electronic music, innovative multimedia projects, music theatre, sound installations and club events.

-For high achievements in the international new music scene GAIDA Festival in 2005 was invited to join prestigious network of most important European festivals of contemporary music Réseau Varèse which involves biggest festivals and influential music institutions of Paris, Berlin, London, Warsaw, Oslo, Helsinki, Porto, Vienna, Amsterdam and other cities.
-In 2008 GAIDA festival was awarded the title of ISCM World Music Days, meaning an especial appreciation of the international music community all over the world and providing the right to organize a festival on exceptional scale.
+For high achievements in the international new music scene the GAIDA Festival in 2005 was invited to join prestigious European network of contemporary music Réseau Varèse which consolidated biggest festivals and important music institutions of Paris, Berlin, London, Rome, Warsaw, Oslo, Helsinki, Porto, Vienna, Amsterdam, Strasbourg and other cities.
+In 2008-2014 head of the GAIDA Festival was the Board member & Vice-president of this network.
+In 2008 the GAIDA Festival received the title of ISCM World Music Days, meaning an especial appreciation of the international music community all over the world and providing the right to organize a festival on exceptional scale.

-The events of GAIDA Festival take place in the main concert halls of Vilnius: the National Philharmonic, National Opera and Ballet Theatre, Congress Concert Hall, National Drama Theatre, Arts Printing House, Contemporary Art Centre a. o.
+The events of GAIDA Festival take place in the main concert halls of Vilnius: National Philharmonic, Congress Concert Hall, National Drama Theatre, National Gallery of Art, Contemporary Art Centre, Arts Printing House, St Catherine Church a. o.

 Head of the GAIDA Festival – Remigijus Merkelys